Shajar87/Python-Projects/Zomato Bangalore Restaurants EDA README.md

-## Project: Bangalore-Based Restaurants EDA
+## Project: EDA of Bangalore-based Restaurants
 ### About The Project
 **Tool used: Python**